The Hydrogen and Renewable Energy (HRE) Act came into operation on 11 July 2024.

 Stay informed

-These HRE Act web pages will provide all the details on the Act.
-You can also sign-up to ensure you don’t miss any future communications on the HRE Act, release areas and future developments.
+You can sign-up to ensure you don’t miss any future communications on the HRE Act, release areas and future developments.